naufalD/Bessel-Function/README.md

 ## Introduction
-Since I had free time after the end of the semester, I decided to learn computational physics using a textbook by Landau (2015)[^1].
+Since I had free time after the end of the semester, I decided to learn computational physics.
+This program is part of exercise 2.2 of the computational physics textbook by Landau (2015)[^1].
 To do that, I decided to use C++ with Qt and Qwt as the graphics library.
 As a start, lets try plotting out the Bessel function that is very common in physics.

 [^1]: Landau, R. H. (2015).
 Computational physics problem solving with python.
 John Wiley & Sons, Incorporated.